timholy/SnoopCompile.jl/docs/src/explanations/devs.md

 Julia itself handles (in)validation when you define (or delete) methods and load packages.
 Julia's internal machinery provides the option of recording these invalidation decisions to a log, which is just a `Vector{Any}`.
 Currently (as of Julia 1.12) there are two independent logs:

 - for method insertion and deletion (i.e., new methods invalidating old code), logging is handled in Julia's `src/gf.c`.
 You enable it with `logmeths = ccall(:jl_debug_method_invalidation, Any, (Cint,), true)` and pass a final argument of `false` to turn it off.
 - for validating precompiled code during package loading (i.e., "new" code being invalidated by old methods), logging is handled in Julia's `base/staticdata.jl`.
-You enable it with `logedges = Base.StaticData.debug_method_invalidation(true)` and pass `false` to turn it off.
+You enable it with `logedges = SnoopCompile.ReinferUtils.debug_method_invalidation(true)` and pass `false` to turn it off.

 In both cases, the log will initially be empty, but subsequent activity (defining or deleting methods, or loading packages) may add entries.